Adding hand-drawn font for Chinese, Japanese and Korean

 It comes with heuristics for splitting the font into meaningful chunks and instructs the open-source text shaping library harfbuzzjs, to perform glyph subsetting based on the established codepoint ranges.
 The resulting chunks are converted into the lossless WOFF2 format, reducing the size by around 50%.
 Essentially this is what Google Fonts is doing with fonts like Noto Sans CJK.

 This results in 209 chunks, each around 50-70 kB small.
-The chunks are then fed into FontFace API and added inside window.document.fonts, which essentially allows us to register any font dynamically (possibly even custom fonts in the future).
+The chunks are then fed into FontFace API (see below) and added inside window.document.fonts, which essentially allows us to register any font dynamically - possibly even custom fonts in the future.

 1import _0 from "./Xiaolai-Regular-09850c4077f3fffe707905872e0e2460.woff2";